bigredwill/simons.dev-nuxt/content/simons.dev - Nuxt Content + Obsidian.md

 This site is built with Nuxt, with pages defined in Markdown.
 I use Obsidian as my markdown editor so I wanted to use it for this project.

+> [!NOTE] Another option
+> I found this Nuxt module after the fact https://nuxt.com/modules/content-assets
+> It allows you to colocate media in the `/content` directory.
+With that, we could have the attachment folder path be adjacent to the document.

 ### Obsidian Settings
 Obsidian required a few tunings:
 1. Open the whole Nuxt proejct as an Obsidian vault.
 Markdown lives in `/content`, and images live adjacent in `/public/attachments`.